francesco-innocenti/francesco-innocenti.github.io/_pages/about.md

 Hi!
 I’m Francesco.

-I’m currently a PhD student in Theoretical Neuroscience and Machine Learning at the University of Sussex, supervised by [Christopher Buckley](https://scholar.google.com/citations?user=nWuZ0XcAAAAJ&hl=en&oi=ao) and [Anil Seth](https://scholar.google.com/citations?user=3eJCZCkAAAAJ&hl=en&oi=ao).
+I’m currently a PhD student in Machine Learning and Computational Neuroscience at the University of Sussex, supervised by [Christopher Buckley](https://scholar.google.com/citations?user=nWuZ0XcAAAAJ&hl=en&oi=ao) and [Anil Seth](https://scholar.google.com/citations?user=3eJCZCkAAAAJ&hl=en&oi=ao).
 My PhD is about scaling a brain-inspired local learning algorithm called "predictive coding", as a potentially more efficient alternative to standard